mklewandowski/wavetown/README.md

 # wavetown
-Wavetown is an interactive animation that allows users to explore communication.
+Wavetown is an interactive animation that allows users to explore communication systems in a cartoon settings.

 ## Supported Platforms
 Wavetown is designed for use on multiple platforms including: